prof3ssorSt3v3/mad9011/docs/modules/week10/README.md

 ### WRITING SVG CODE

 In this video you will learn to write SVG code from scratch and integrate it into an HTML document.
-Read SVG reference of [Writing SVG code](./svg.md#writing-svg) for the syntax and code for basic shapes.
+Read SVG reference of [Writing SVG code](./svg.md#writing-svg) for basic syntax and SVG shapes.

 <YouTube
   title="Writing SVG code"